RotorHazard/RotorHazard/doc/Hardware and Software Setup Instructions.md

 ## Hardware Setup

 ### RX5808
-Enable SPI communications on each RX5808 module, the shield will need to be removed first, and should be soldered back in place after the mod.
+You will have to modify the rx5808 receiver so that it can use SPI.

+1. Remove the shield from the rx5808.
+The shield is normally held on by a few spots of solder around the edges.
+Use some solder wick to remove the solder and free the shield from the receiver.
+Careful not to pull the shield off as the shield is connected to ground pads on the receiver.
+There are usually small holes around the edge you can use to help push off the shield.

+2. Remove the following resistor:
 ![alt text](img/rx5808-new-top.jpg)

+3. The sheild should be soldered back in place after removing the resistor.

 ### Receiver Node(s)
 Complete wiring connections between each Arduino and RX5808.